tifhsu88/envs130a-final-project/tab2.md

 ---
 ## Building Development
 As a preventative measure, there exists the **Urban Renewal Act** .
-This allows local governments to convene in necessary building development projects that seek to reconstruct or renovate buildings that pose a safety risk.
+This allows local governments to convene in necessary building development projects that seek to reconstruct or renovate buildings that pose a safety risk (Wu et al., 2021).
 However, like many local government projects, processes often drag out and progress is often slowed by property rights issues.
-(Wu et al., 2021)

 ---
 ---